NoBrainerORM/nobrainer.io/docs/introduction.md

 The roadmap is the following.
 Items at the beginning of the list are somewhat higher priority.

-* Use dirty tracking to do efficient updates.
 * Should we add configuration option to default field types to be strings by default?
   Or perhaps raise if a field does not have an explicitly defined type?
 * Support queuable atomic operations.
-* `where()` queries should cast the value arguments to their given declared types to allow queries like `User.where(:age.gt => '23')`.
-  We should throw an invalid type error if we cannot cast values to their corresponding field types.
-This is a good thing to avoid query injection vulnerabilities.
-* Support query keywords in nested documents to allow things like:
+* Support query keywords in nested documents to allow queries such as:
   `User.where(:address => { :zipcode.not => 1024 })`.
-* Support for field aliases
+* Support for field aliases.
 * Support custom primary key names.
 * Support for read-only fields.
 * Support `pluck()`, `without()`.